 “He’s a great writer and a funny stand up” – Jim Norton

 “Jesse Joyce is a funny fucking guy” – Greg “Opie” Hughes from Opie Radio

 “Jesse Joyce is one of the most talented, creative and flat-out funniest comedians in New York City today” – Comic Strip Live (comedy club New York City)

 “You can see where Giraldo got most of his great ideas for his legendary Comedy Central Roast appearances.” – CringeHumor.com

-As a stand up comedian and Emmy Nominated/WGA Award Winning writer who splits time between Los Angeles and New York, Jesse Joyce has earned a reputation as a rising star on the comedy scene with performances loved by crowds around the world, and a writing style admired and respected by comedians at every level.
+As a stand up comedian and Emmy Nominated/WGA Award Winning writer previously of New York, now based in Los Angeles, Jesse Joyce has earned a reputation as highly sought after writer/comedian with performances loved by crowds around the world, and a writing style admired and respected by comedians at every level.

 In television, Joyce is a staff writer and performer on Jimmy Kimmel Live on ABC.
 He was one of the favorite and most frequent guest on all four seasons of the hit Comedy Central show @Midnight.
 Jesse has also made appearances on many other Comedy Central shows like Comedy Underground with Dave Attell, the inaugural season of Live at Gotham, and Comedy Central’s Colossal Clusterfest.
 He’s been seen on ABC’s Last Call with Carson Daly on NBC.
 He was a recurring panelist on History Channel’s I Love The 1880′s, hosted Date Night for AMC, Entertainment Tonight, The Tonight Show with Jay Leno’s “Pass The Mic,” VH1′s Morning Buzz, Talk of The Fest from The Just For Laughs Montreal Comedy Festival, The Guest List on Seeso, Stand-Up 360 with Caroline Rhea and Gotham Comedy Live on the AXS network.
 In 2010 he was named a top 20 Semi-Finalist on NBC’s Last Comic Standing.